quickcase/stub-oidc-provider/README.md

 Configuration is achieved via 2 files, config and users, provided via a folder (here `oidc/`) mounted as a volume.

+Consent prompt on login is disabled by default.
+To enable it, set environment variable `PROMPT_CONSENT: true`.

 ### Config

 The provider configuration can be provided either as a JSON or YAML file, in the form of an array.